Marvin Allen (soccer)

-Dr. E. Marvin Allen Jr. (January 6, 1915 – September 13, 1996) was a former collegiate head soccer coach.
+E. Marvin Allen Jr. (January 6, 1915 – September 13, 1996) was a former collegiate head soccer coach.
 He started the University of North Carolina soccer program in 1947, and became the program's first ever coach.
 From 1947 to 1976, he coached the North Carolina men's soccer program.
 He compiled a 174-81-23(.667) record in 30 years with the Tar Heels, boasting a 53-41-16(.555) mark in ACC play.
 He coached soccer coaching legend Anson Dorrance at UNC.

 In 1962, he served as president of the National Soccer Coaches Association of America (NSCAA).
 He was inducted into the NSCAA Hall of Fame in 1988.
 He died in 1996, and was posthumously inducted into the North Carolina Soccer Hall of Fame.

 Career

 Born in Wilmington, North Carolina.
 During his undergraduate years as a student Allen played on the University of North Carolina's club team against arch-rival Duke, to which he scored the clubs first ever goal on.